 Who were these people?
 How can we honour their work?

 Recently, I was looking through the records of World War I soldiers and realized that their records may offer us ways to perhaps figure out who some of our homefront heroines are too.
 I discovered several women who moved to Verdun within walking distance of the armament plant while their husbands or brothers served overseas.

 When Ethel Henrietta Murray’s husband Patrick volunteered for the Canadian Over-Seas Expeditionary Force on Wednesday, April 12, 1916, the couple lived at 80 Anderson Street, in downtown Montreal.

 According to his military records, by the time he died on October 29, 1917, driving with the 4th Brigade of the Canadian Field Artillery, her first name was Henrietta and she had moved to 1251 Wellington Street.
 Later, she lived at 956 Ethel Street.

 None of her addresses exist anymore, nor have I yet found any evidence explaining why she moved to Verdun.
-Based on their addresses and circumstances, however, I suspect that she—and three other women who lived nearby—worked at “la poudrière.”
+Based on her address and circumstances, however, I suspect that she—and three other women who lived nearby—worked at “la poudrière.”

 La Poudrière is the local colloquial name for a building that currently houses 64 units for senior citizens.
 The Canadien Slavowic Association (l’Association canadienne slave de Montréal) operates the space.

 Other women I’d like to verify include Marjorie Victoria Stroude Luker, Ellen or Helen Elizabeth Winsper, and Mrs. John Sullivan.
-All four women lived within walking distance of la poudrière between 2016 and 2019.
+These three women also lived within walking distance of la poudrière between 1916 and 1919.

 Military records include the addresses of these women because all of them received telegrams about loved ones being wounded or killed overseas.